andifalk/secure-oauth2-oidc-workshop/README.md

 In case you want to stick to your plain Eclipse installation then you have to add the following features via the eclipse marketplace:

-* Buildship Gradle Integration (Version 3.x)
+* Buildship Gradle Integration (Version 3.x).
+This might be already pre-installed depending on your eclipse variant (e.g. Eclipse JavaEE) installed
-* Spring Tools 4 - for Spring Boot
+* Spring Tools 4 for Spring Boot (Spring Tool Suite 4)

 ##### Visual Studio Code specific requirements